teco-kit/open-earable/README.md

 - Blue: IMU

 Obviously, any combination of sensors enabled/disable will result in a mixed colour for the led (within the hardware limits!!) (i.e. if microphone and baro/tempo are being recorded then the led would be yellow).

+#### Device naming

+The new firmware introduces the possibility to change the names of the devices programmatically.
+This simplifies the usage in data collections where a left and a right earable are used.
+By default, the name is "OpenEarable" as per previous firmwares.
+The left or right names can be given when programming and **MUST BE** `OELeft` or `OERight`.
+The firmware will then

+#### Dashboard

+In order to use the new version of the firmware, especially if the custom names are used for left/right earables, we suggest to use the modified dashboard available [here](https://github.com/ThiasTux/openearable-dashboard).

 ## Setup